swanchain/devgrants/rfps /Swan_Token_Lending_Product.md

     - Provide APIs for interoperability with other DeFi applications.

 5. **Sponsorship Utilization**:
-    - Incorporate the $50,000 Swan Token sponsorship to incentivize early adoption and provide rewards to participants.
+    - Incorporate the $50,000 Swan/OP Token sponsorship to incentivize early adoption and provide rewards to participants.

 6. **Inspired Features**:
     - Consider features from the [**Parasail Fluence Staking model**](https://docs.parasail.network/delegation-guides/guide-for-fluence-stakers/staking-flt) , such as liquid staking tokens, easy withdrawal processes, and automated management of rewards.